CFO Grantmaking Programs 2013-14

 Ripley Butler Clay Fund Grant for the Arts

 Ripley Butler Clay Fund Grant for the Arts is a grant opportunity offered specifically to artists who reside in either Ripley or Butler County in Missouri or in Clay County, Arkansas.
+New outreach opportunities have been developed for this grant opportunity and artists in the three county region are encouraged to apply.
+Call 417-864-6199 for information on how to reach a successful grant program recipient for first-hand information about outcomes of her award.

 Historic Preservation Society of Springfield & Greene County Grant Program